Workflows error messages

 Method timeout exceeded

 This error occurs when an event, action, or function card attempts to perform an operation but fails to receive a response before exceeding a timeout value.
-Each card has an internal timeout setting which specifies the number of seconds after which it stops trying to perform an operation.
+Each card has an internal timeout setting that specifies the number of seconds after which it stops trying to perform an operation.

 Related topics